ibm-cloud-docs/resiliency/bcdr-approaches.md

 To perform a bucket backup, the current method is to use `rclone` from a client computer.
 This can either be a local machine or a VSI based in the cloud.
 Both the source and the destination bucket must have public HMAC credentials configured.

-These backups are performed through the creation of a simple script, typically written in the python language.
-They can either be run manually or could be set to automatically run through a job scheduler, such as cron.
+The backups are performed through the creation of a simple script, typically written in the python language.
+They can be run manually or set to automatically run through a job scheduler, such as cron.

 ### Virtual Private Cloud
 {: #DRinVPC}